sdensys/sprintf.js/README.md

 # sprintf.js
-A variant of a loose implementation of the sprintf() PHP-function for JavaScript
+A variant of a simple implementation of the sprintf() PHP-function for JavaScript

 ## Format:
 String __sprintf__ (String _format_, Array _args_);